-We’ve come to expect nothing but the best from Travis Scott, who has given us five la flame emoji quality projects in the past five years, with no signs of slowing down.
+We’ve come to expect nothing but the best from Travis Scott, who has given us five La Flame emoji quality projects in the past years, with no signs of slowing down.
 Travis blew up on the solo scene in 2013 with the many bangers of Owl Pharaoh, including the rowdy rager “Upper Echelon” and the hyped intro “Bad Mood/Shit On You.”

 His debut studio album Rodeo didn’t disappoint either, giving us some of the best tracks in his catalog – with “Oh My / Dis Side” featuring classic ad-libs from Migo’s Quavo, and “90210” with melodic vibes from Kacy Hill.
 Then came his most polished work yet, Birds in the Trap Sing McKnight.
 If the reception to BTSM is any indicator, his skills were ever-increasing.

 This brings us to AstroWorld.
 His fifth studio album was another major feat for the Houston rapper showcasing some of the most interesting productions of his career, as well as some of his best songs.
 “SICKO MODE” became an instant classic as soon as the first beat switch hit, “NO BYSTANDERS” is now the go-to mosh pit song at his shows, and “YOSEMITE” is the spiracular western journey we didn’t know we needed.